MEMESCOEP/Chiron/README.md

 # Chiron
-Chiron is a lightweight Linux distribution for system rescue, diagnostics, and stress testing.
+Chiron is a lightweight Linux distribution for x86_64 devices.
+It's built for system rescue, diagnostics, and stress testing.
 It has a terminal and a GUI (X11 / Openbox).

 Chiron can be booted from removable media such as USB flash drives and CDs, just write the ISO image to your selected media.